codingforpleasure/customized-workspace/Ubuntu/useful-resources/imputations.md

 ### Mean

-The mean has one main disadvantage: it is particularly susceptible to the influence of outliers.
+The mean has one main disadvantage: it is **particularly susceptible to the influence of outliers**.
 These are values that are unusual compared to the rest of the data set by being especially small or large in numerical value.

 ### Median